U.S.-Kenyan partnership advances security cooperation

 |0

-This work, U.S.-Kenyan partnership advances security cooperation [Image 38 of 38], by SFC Kenneth Tucceri, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S.-Kenyan partnership advances security cooperation, by SFC Kenneth Tucceri, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.